obonaventure/cnp3/Missions/S8/routing1.rst

    `start_nat`

 #.
 The interfaces of your boxes are configured with
-the following IPv4 and IPv6 addresses :
+the following IPv4 addresses :

  - `192.168.1.2/24` on `eth0` on `H1` this is corresponding to `X` from the previous section.
  - `192.168.1.1/24` on `eth0` on `NAT` this is corresponding to `Y` from the previous section.